 Wherever your son performs and however big the venue, there will be a warm, supportive and encouraging atmosphere where all boys are given the chance to explore this variety of art forms.

 Confidently performing on stage and developing technical and design skills

 Berkhamsted Boys has an excellent Drama department and facilities, with an ongoing programme of drama productions both large and small throughout the school year.

-Students are taught Drama in Years 7, 8 and 9 and those with an aptitude for the subject may then progress to study at GCSE level and beyond.
+Pupils are taught Drama in Years 7 and 8.
+Those with an aptitude for the subject may then progress to study at GCSE level and beyond.